lmc297/BTyper3/README.md

 Number of anthrax toxin-encoding genes detected in the input genome, out of the total number of anthrax toxin genes required for a genome to be assigned to biovar Anthracis.
 Anthrax toxin genes detected in the input genome are listed in parentheses.

 * **Column 7: Bt(genes)**
 Total number of *Bacillus thuringiensis* toxin (Bt toxin) genes detected in the input genome.
-Bt toxin genes detected in the input genome are listed in parentheses.
+Bt toxin genes detected in the input genome are listed in parentheses. **Note: BTyper3 currently detects known Bt toxin genes (i.e., those present in the <a href="http://www.btnomenclature.info/">Bt toxin nomenclature database</a>; accessed September 19, 2019)  using translated nucleotide blast (tblastn).
+This approach is conservative to reflect the analyses conducted in the manuscript (i.e., to limit false positives).**

 * **Column 8: final_taxon_names**
 Taxonomic assignment of the isolate, written from longest (species, subspecies [if applicable], and biovars [if applicable]) to shortest (biovars, if applicable) form.
 If the input genome does not share >= 92.5 ANI with any known *B. cereus* group species medoid genome (i.e., there is an asterisk appended to the species name in the "species(ANI)" column), a species designation of "(Species unknown)" is given (this designation is also used if species assignment is not performed, i.e., ```--ani_species False```).
 If 2 or more anthrax toxin genes and/or cereulide synthetaste genes are detected in the input genome, but one or more anthrax toxin genes and cereulide synthetase genes are missing, respectively, an asterisk is appended to the biovar (i.e., "Anthracis\*" and "Emeticus\*", respectively)